DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 nms=30
 ```

-Running _OpenSkyNet_ with this file
+Running _OpenSpaceNet_ with this file
 ```
-./OpenSkyNet --config dgcs_detect_atl.cfg
+./OpenSpaceNet --config dgcs_detect_atl.cfg
 ```

-is the same as running _OpenSkyNet_ with these options:
+is the same as running _OpenSpaceNet_ with these options:
 ```
-./OpenSkyNet detect --service dgcs --token=abcd-efgh-ijkl-mnop-qrst-uvxyz --credentials username:password --bbox=-84.44579 33.63404 -84.40601 33.64853 --model airliner.gbdxm --output atl_detected.shp --confidence=99 --step-size=15 --num-downloads=200 --nms
+./OpenSpaceNet detect --service dgcs --token=abcd-efgh-ijkl-mnop-qrst-uvxyz --credentials username:password --bbox=-84.44579 33.63404 -84.40601 33.64853 --model airliner.gbdxm --output atl_detected.shp --confidence=99 --step-size=15 --num-downloads=200 --nms
 ```
 ### Example Using Multiple Configuration Files

-As a use case for using multiple files, we'll use the fact that because _OpenSkyNet_ can use different input sources for its input, it can be cumbersome to enter that particular service's token and credentials every time.
+As a use case for using multiple files, we'll use the fact that because _OpenSpaceNet_ can use different input sources for its input, it can be cumbersome to enter that particular service's token and credentials every time.
 We can create a configuration file with that service's credentials and use it with another configuration file that configures detection parameters.

 Let's use this file for configuring our DGCS credentials: